EL20202/xenons-triblader-mod/README.md

 - Wave Guard Lv.3	**Verdant Infection**

-## **Future Plans/Ideas:**
+## **Future Plans/Ideas, in order of priority:**
 - Balance patches and support
-- Rework or replace some of the combat arts that I don't like or are below-average quality
+- Rework or replace some of the combat arts that I don't like or are below-average quality (Looking at you, Sky Shredder)
+- Graphical overhaul to some combat arts and particle effects that are pretty "meh" right now (Trailblazer needs another look)
 - Continue writing the modding guide documentation
 - Draw sprites for more common animations, such as floating, kneeShake, opening chests, etc
+- PVP enemy AI overhaul, more unique behaviors
 - Draw sprites for generic male triblader (more character options)
 - Draw sprites for Lea holding a sword and doing triblader animations
-- PVP enemy AI overhaul, more unique behaviors
 - Custom challenge maps (later to be contextualized in a cohesive storyline)
-- ArcaneLab support to allow for Spheroknight arts as craftable upgrades for your triblader
+- ArcaneLab support to allow for Spheroknight arts as craftable upgrades for your triblader, using AL's custom art system.
+I already have animation support and reworked versions of all Susie's arts to work with Lukas or the characters from this mod, but they are not included in the public version.

-## **Potential Future Plans/Ideas (Huge scope, I will need to collaborate with others):**
+## **Potential future plans, I will see if anyone wants to collaborate:**
 - An actual written story for a post-DLC triblader adventure starring one of the tribladers as the main character, Lea as side character
   - Lea PVP battle
   - Lea party member